jeffreymoro/jeffreymoro-dot-hugo/content/blog/defense-talk.md

 - dissertation
 ---

 *On April 1st, 2022, I defended my dissertation, "Atmospheric Media: Computation and the Environmental Imagination," and became a doctor.
-Below is the text of the talk I gave at the top of my defense, which explores the project's argument, context, and possible future.*
+Below is the text of the talk I gave at the top of my defense, which explores the project's argument, context, and next steps.*

 <!--more-->